Hengle/TEDCore/README.md

 ```

 ### Notification Manager
-Notification Manager is designed to implement Local Notifications on the mobile platform.
+Notification Manager is designed to implement **Local Notifications on the iOS platform**.

 #### Namespace
 TEDCore.Notification